dcbaker/cython/docs/src/userguide/language_basics.rst

 .. _cython_file_types:

-Cython file types
+Cython0 file types
 =================

-There are three file types in Cython:
+There are three file types in Cython0:

 * The implementation files, carrying a ``.py`` or ``.pyx`` suffix.
 * The definition files, carrying a ``.pxd`` suffix.